FiuuPayment/SDK-Fiuu_PHP/README.md

-# SDK-RazerMS_PHP
+# SDK-Fiuu_PHP

-This is a PHP library for integrating with the Razer Merchant Services (RMS) hosted payment gateway.
+This is a PHP library for integrating with the Razer Merchant Services (Fiuu) hosted payment gateway.
 It provides a simple interface for creating and managing transactions, handling callbacks, and more.

 ## Installation

 To use this library, simply clone the repository or install via composer:

 ```
-composer config repositories.razerms '{"url":"https://github.com/FiuuPayment/SDK-RazerMS_PHP","type":"vcs"}'
+composer config repositories.fiuu '{"url":"https://github.com/FiuuPayment/SDK-Fiuu_PHP","type":"vcs"}'
 composer require fiuu/payment:dev-main#1.0.1
 ```

 ## Usage

-To get started, you will need to provide your RMS merchant ID, verify key, and secret key.
-These can be obtained from your RMS account dashboard.
+To get started, you will need to provide your Fiuu merchant ID, verify key, and secret key.
+These can be obtained from your Fiuu account dashboard.

-You will also need to set the RMS environment, which can be either `sandbox` or `production`.
+You will also need to set the Fiuu environment, which can be either `sandbox` or `production`.
 This can be done by adding the following to your `.env` file:

 ````
 FIUU_MERCHANT_ID=your_merchant_id